organicmaps/organicmaps.github.io/content/faq/routing.md

 ### How to measure distance with OrganicMaps?
 Is there a ruler?

-To measure distance from your current position to some object pick that object on map, tap "Route to" button and select Ruler route type:
+To measure distance from your current position to some object pick that object on map, tap "Route to" button, and select Ruler route type:

 <img src="/images/faq/faq-routing-ruller-type.jpg" width="400px"/>